hm21/pro_image_editor/README.md

       'https://picsum.photos/id/176/2000',
       callbacks: ProImageEditorCallbacks(
         onImageEditingComplete: (Uint8List bytes) async {
         /*
-          `Your code to handle the edited image.
+          Your code to handle the edited image.
 Upload it to your server as an example.
-            You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
+          You can choose to use await, so that the loading-dialog remains visible until your code is ready, or no async, so that the loading-dialog closes immediately.
+          The returned image format is `png`.
         */
           Navigator.pop(context);
         },